SteGreig/livestyled/src/docs-general/js.md

 # JavaScript

-> JavaScript Guidlines

-For the time being you are free to use jQuery, however this will be changing in the future.
+> For the time being you are free to use jQuery, however this will be changing in the future.

 The JS is compiled using Gulp from the ```src/js``` directory.